-Attendance is limited to the AIPC members, the accused student, the accused student's support person if any (as described below) the person who reported, and other persons deemed appropriate by AIPC.
-If an individual chooses not to attend a hearing, the charges will be reviewed as scheduled on the basis of the information available, and a decision may be made.
+AIPC Honor Council Hearings will be held to review information from the investigation, hear from the accused student, and then determine a sanction.
+Attendance at hearings is limited to the AIPC Honor Council members, the accused student, the accused student's support person if any (as described below), and other persons deemed appropriate by the Honor Council.
+If an individual chooses not to attend a hearing, the case will be reviewed as scheduled on the basis of the information available, and a decision may be made.
 No inference may be drawn against an accused student for failing to attend a hearing or remaining silent, but the hearing may proceed and reach a conclusion based on the evidence presented.
+Hearings are scheduled monthly.